Weizilla/workouts/README.md

 ## Health Check
 To see your applications health enter url `http://localhost:8081/healthcheck`

+## To Do
+1. Use proper Vue Webpack build
+ 1. Asset jar?
+Can Dropwizard read this?
+ 2. Build directly into resources/public directory?
+ 3. Configure hitting localhost:8080 running local, no host when packaged

 ## To Do (Imported from workout-logger)
 1. Improve UI
  1. Improve workout day, today, selected styles